 \section{mechanism analysis}

-To understand how Q-learning promotes biodiversity, we turn to mechanism analysis by examining the action preference of the three species.
+To understand how joint Q-learning promotes biodiversity, we turn to mechanism analysis by examining the action preference of the three species.
 Fig.~\ref{fig:balanced}(a) computes the probabilities for every action $\lambda\in\mathcal{A}$ being chosen within each state $s\in\mathcal{S}$, which captures the action preference of the three species through Q-learning.
 These probability distributions reveal a symmetric structure in the action preference, where all three species exhibit similar patterns of action preference.
-These distributions demonstrate two prominent tendencies: individuals prefer to escape when predators are in their neighborhood, which we term ``survival-priority"; and to stay put when prey are around, which we term ``predation-priority".
-These two tendencies are most prominent for the two peaks at $\lambda=\pm3$, see Fig.~\ref{fig:balanced}(a).
+These distributions demonstrate two prominent tendencies: (i) individuals prefer to escape when predators are in their neighborhood, which we term ``survival-priority"; (ii) and to stay put when prey are around, which we term ``predation-priority".
+These two tendencies are most prominent for the two ends at $\lambda=\pm3$, see Fig.~\ref{fig:balanced}(a).

-Specifically, within states $s_{2-5}$ (i.e., $(0,1)$, $(0,2)$, $(0,3)$, $(0,4)$), where only predators are around, individuals exhibit a strong preference in action $\lambda=3$, the strongest migration willingness to escape.
-By contrast, when there are only prey around, i.e., the state of $(1,0)$, $(2,0)$, $(3,0)$, $(4,0)$, individuals are prone to stay put with the action $\lambda=-3$, the weakest migration willingness.
+Specifically, within states $s_{2-5}$ (i.e., $(0,1)$, $(0,2)$, $(0,3)$, $(0,4)$), where only predators are around, individuals exhibit a strong preference in the action of $\lambda=3$, the strongest migration willingness to escape.
+By contrast, when there are only prey around, i.e., the state of $(1,0)$, $(2,0)$, $(3,0)$, $(4,0)$, individuals are prone to stay put with the action of $\lambda=-3$, the weakest migration willingness.
 When the neighborhood is mixed with prey and predators, the two tendencies become compromised.
 For example, the escape willingness is weakened when there are also prey in their neighborhood, see the distributions within states $(1,1)$, $(1,2)$, and $(1,3)$.
-In a special scenario within state $s_1=(0,0)$, where neither prey nor predator is around, individuals prefer to move away, as no prey to feed themselves.
-These observations are consistent with the facts seen in nature and common sense.
+In a special scenario of $s_1=(0,0)$, where neither prey nor predator is around, individuals prefer to move fast away, as no prey to feed themselves.
+These observations are consistent with the facts seen in nature.